-(Scotland) Act 2014 Column A Column B Enactment conferring function Limitation National Assistance Act 1948 Section 48 (Duty of councils to provide temporary protection for property of persons admitted to hospitals etc.) The Disabled Persons (Employment) Act 1958 Section 3 (Provision of sheltered employment by local authorities) The Social Work (Scotland) Act 1968 Section 1 So far as it is exercisable in relation to another (Local authorities for the administration of the Act.) integration function.
-Section 4 So far as it is exercisable in relation to another (Provisions relating to performance of functions by integration function. local authorities.)
-Section 8 So far as it is exercisable in relation to another (Research.) integration function.
-Section 10 So far as it is exercisable in relation to another (Financial and other assistance to voluntary integration function. organisations etc. for social work.)
-5 Section 12 Except in so far as it is exercisable in relation to the (General social welfare services of local provision of housing support services. authorities.)
-On for an it in accomplished in relation to another Section 12A (Duty of local authorities to assess needs.)
+Column A Enactment conferring function Column B Limitation National Assistance Act 1948 Section 48 (Duty of councils to provide temporary protection for property of persons admitted to hospitals etc.) The Disabled Persons (Employment) Act 1958 Section 3 (Provision of sheltered employment by local authorities) The Social Work (Scotland) Act 1968 Section 1 (Local authorities for the administration of the Act.)
 So far as it is exercisable in relation to another integration function.
-Section 12AZA So far as it is exercisable in relation to another (Assessments under section 12A - assistance) integration function.
-Section 12AA integration function.
-(Assessment of ability to provide care.)
-Section 12AB (Duty of local authority to provide information to carer.)
-Section 13 (Power of local authorities to assist persons in need in disposal of produce of their work.)
+Section 4 (Provisions relating to performance of functions by local authorities.)
+So far as it is exercisable in relation to another integration function.
+Section 8 (Research.)
+So far as it is exercisable in relation to another integration function.
+Section 10 (Financial and other assistance to voluntary organisations etc. for social work.)
+So far as it is exercisable in relation to another integration function.
+Section 12 (General social welfare services of local authorities.)
+Except in so far as it is exercisable in relation to the provision of housing support services.
+Section 12A (Duty of local authorities to assess needs.)
+So far as it is exercisable in relation to another integration function.
+Section 12AZA (Assessments under section 12A - assistance) Section 12AA (Assessment of ability to provide care.)
 So far as it is exercisable in relation to another integration function.